jackyko1991/Spec-Driven-Development/planning-mode-prompt.md

 Before starting the main workflow, you must verify the project's testing and development environment setup:

-1. **Unit Testing Configuration Check:**
+1. **TDD & Unit Testing Configuration Check:**
-   - Check if `.ai-rules/tech.md` contains a "Testing Strategy" section or unit testing configuration
+   - Check if `.ai-rules/tech.md` or `specs/<feature-name>/.ai_rules/tech.md` contains a "Testing Strategy" section defining the testing approach.
-   - If unit testing is not configured, ask the user:
-     > "I notice unit testing isn't configured in the tech stack.
-Would you like to include unit tests for this feature?
-This helps ensure code quality and reliability."
-   - If yes, ask for the preferred testing framework (e.g., Jest, PyTest, JUnit) and write to `spec/<feature-name>/.ai_rules/tech.md` a "Testing Strategy" section for the local testing configuration
+   - If a testing strategy is not defined, you MUST ask the user to choose a testing strategy for the feature:
-   - If no, document this choice and proceed without testing tasks
+     > "I see that a testing strategy for this feature isn't specified.
+How should we approach testing?"
+     >
+     > "**A. Enforce TDD:** Start by writing failing tests, then write code to make them pass.
+This is great for ensuring correctness from the start."
+     > "**B. Standard Unit Tests:** Write unit tests after the code is written to validate functionality."
+     > "**C. No Automated Tests:** Skip automated testing for this feature.
+(Not recommended for complex features)."
+   - Based on the user's choice, create or update `specs/<feature-name>/.ai_rules/tech.md` with the selected testing strategy and preferred framework (if applicable).

 2. **Sandbox Structure Check:**
    - Check if a unified sandbox strategy is defined in `.ai-rules/structure.md`.